nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

   - For nf-core pipelines, certain core features (e.g., documentation, CI tests) remain mandatory, but you still have significant customisation flexibility.
 - New Text User Interface (TUI) for pipeline creation
   - A guided interface helps you through the process when running `nf-core pipelines create{:bash}` (don't worry - you can still use the CLI by providing all values as parameters).
-- [nf-schema](https://nextflow-io.github.io/nf-schema/latest/) as a standard plugin in the template
+- Switch to [nf-schema](https://nextflow-io.github.io/nf-schema/latest/) for input validation
-  - Replaces nf-validation for input validation
+  - Replaces its predecessor nf-validation as a standard plugin in the template
 - CI tests now use the nf-core tools version matching the pipeline's template version
   - This will reduce errors in opened PRs with each new tools release